 Will it help me get a job?

-Universities will aid students in gaining access in areas where there is a strong demand for graduates, and students will study relevant areas to keep them up to date.
+Universities will aid students in gaining access in areas where there is a high demand for graduates, and students will study relevant areas to keep them up to date.
 Engineering offers students the ability to start their own business or become a member of an established company.

 What types of jobs can I get from studying Engineering?

-There is a wide range of employment opportunities from each branch of engineering, and the skills gained through the degree course will help students develop vital attributes that employers look for while also being able to cope with interview situations, internships and working with others.
+There is a broad range of employment opportunities from each branch of engineering, and the skills gained through the degree course will help students develop vital attributes that employers look for while also being able to cope with interview situations, internships and working with others.

 Additionally, completing a sandwich degree involving a placement year will offer students the chance to network with industry experts and maybe even a job at the end of it.